ckraymond/Judy/notes.md

 ## Backlog
 - **Screen Integration** | Create more ability to use the devices screen.
 - **Update triggers** | Adjust triggers so that you can say Judy and the command in one sentence.
 Also want to see if there's a way to keep the conversation going back and forth.
+- **Routines** | Create concept of morning routines to alert patient of day activities.
+Provide context for where they are and what is going on.
 ---
 ## Thoughts / Ideas
 - **Device**